 This original play, written by Director Roberta Weiner, takes a look at the issues surrounding the Salem Witch Trial, from the point of view of the girls who started it all.
 What was their motivation?
 Why did they do it?
 And what were the ripple effects for their entire community?

 Several of our actors and Director Roberta Weiner were interviewed by HCAT-TV after a rehearsal.
 You can see the entire show that features Girls of Salem, here, at around minute 15.
+Here’s a photo of three of our actors being interviewed by reporter/producer Chryso Lawless.

 Here is the review from the Holliston Reporter, written by Ceci LeBeau.
 You can read the original here and see the Reporter’s photos.